1. Requirements for All Degrees

 C. The S and W requirements are two distinct requirements and can only be fulfilled by taking two distinct courses.
 These courses do not necessarily have to be 4-hour courses.
-The professor will notify the Director of Re-Enrollment of any students who fail to satisfy the S or W requirement.
+The professor will notify the Registrar of any students who fail to satisfy the S or W requirement.
 No transferred courses will be considered for satisfying the S or W requirement of the College.

 (1) WAC 101-102; DANC 101, 123-124, 201, 301; MUS 133; 151 through 160.